 \section{Introduction}

-The idea of working with $\ZZ_2$-graded real $\cstar$-algebras~\cite{li} as if they were complex ones first emerged in Kasparov's founding paper~\cite{Kas81} of bivariant $K$-theory.
+The idea of working with $\ZZ_2$-graded real $\cstar$-algebras~\cite{Li:Real_algebras} as if they were complex ones first emerged in Kasparov's founding paper~\cite{Kasparov:Operator_K} of bivariant $K$-theory.
 The trick merely consists of "\emph{complexifying}" a given graded real $\cstar$-algebra; that is, considering the complex $\cstar$-algebra $A_\CC:=A\otimes_\RR\CC$ together with the induced $\ZZ_2$-grading.
 The latter admits the obvious conjugate-linear involution $a\otimes_\RR\lambda \mto a\otimes_\RR\bar{\lambda}$.
-Conversely, it is not hard to check that any $\ZZ_2$-graded complex $\cstar$-algebra $B$ admitting a conjugate linear involution $\sigma$ is necessarily the complexification of a graded real $\cstar$-algebra $B_\RR$, which identifies with the fixed points of $\sigma$.
-It follows that "complexification" defines an equivalence from the category of $\ZZ_2$-graded real $\cstar$-algebras to the category of $\ZZ_2$-graded $\cstar$-algebras endowed with conjugate-linear involutions (also called \emph{Real involution} or Real structure~\cite{Kas81}).
+Conversely, any $\ZZ_2$-graded complex $\cstar$-algebra $B$ admitting a conjugate linear involution $\sigma$ is necessarily the complexification of a graded real $\cstar$-algebra $B_\RR$, which identifies with the fixed points of $\sigma$.
+It follows that "complexification" defines an equivalence from the category of $\ZZ_2$-graded real $\cstar$-algebras to the category of $\ZZ_2$-graded complex $\cstar$-algebras endowed with conjugate-linear involutions (also called \emph{Real involutions} or Real structures in the literature~\cite{Kasparov:Operator_K}).
 The inverse functor is "\emph{realification}"; that is, taking the fixed point set of the involution.
 In fact, working with the complexified algebra instead of the original real one is useful especially when it comes to discuss functional calculus.
-However, that equivalence of categories no longer holds when the $\cstar$-algebras are acted upon by topological groupoids (or even groups~\cite[\S1]{Kas81}) endowed with Real structures~\cite{Mou1}.
-By an action of a Real groupoid $(\cG,\rho)$ on a $\ZZ_2$-graded $\cstar$-algebra $A$ endowed with a Real involution $\sigma$ we mean an action $\al=(\al_g)_{g\in \cG}$ of $\cG$ by ${}^\ast$-automorphisms on $A$~\cite{KMRW} such that for all $g\in \cG, a\in A_{s(g)}, \al_{\rho(g)}(\sigma(a))=\sigma(\al_g(a))$, and $\al_g:A_{s(g)}\To A_{r(g)}$ is an isomorphism of $\ZZ_2$-graded $\cstar$-algebras.
-The reason of such a failure is that an action of $\cG$ on $A_\RR$ does not extends to an action of $(\cG,\rho)$ on $A$ satisfying the condition mentioned above, unless the involution $\rho$ is trivial.
+However, that equivalence of categories no longer holds when the $\cstar$-algebras are acted upon by topological groupoids endowed with Real structures~\cite{Moutuou:Real.Cohomology}.
+By an action of a Real groupoid $(\cG,\tau)$ on a $\ZZ_2$-graded $\cstar$-algebra $A$ equipped with a Real involution $\sigma$ we mean an action $\al=(\al_g)_{g\in \cG}$ of $\cG$ by ${}^\ast$-automorphisms on $A$~\cite{Kumjian-Muhly-Renault-Williams:Brauer} such that for all $g\in \cG, a\in A_{s(g)}, \al_{\tau(g)}(\sigma(a))=\sigma(\al_g(a))$, and $\al_g:A_{s(g)}\To A_{r(g)}$ is an isomorphism of $\ZZ_2$-graded $\cstar$-algebras.
+The reason of such a failure is that an action of $\cG$ on $A_\RR$ does not extends to an action of $(\cG,\tau)$ on $A$ satisfying the condition mentioned above, unless the involution $\tau:\cG \To \cG$ is trivial.